-Zimbabwe is in lockdown now – schools are closed, food is hard to get and inflation is rampant.
+Zimbabwe is in lockdown now, (though things are easing somewhat) – schools are closed, food is hard to get and inflation is rampant.
 Water supplies in Bulawayo are very limited – 2 days out of 5.
 Physical distancing is difficult in townships, and on affordable transport.

 We have been in touch with Friends in Bulawayo, and our partners, who tell us how difficult matters are.
 So, in collaboration with Southern Africa Yearly Meeting, and Friends in Bulawayo, FoH is providing emergency funding for about 25 Quaker families and to the families of the secondary bursary students we support plus some other projects, including support to an orphanage in one of the townships near Ehlekweni.

 - £10 will buy 10 kg of maize meal, a packet of sugar beans, cooking oil, sugar and bars of laundry and soap.